LMMilliken/doctest/resources/prompts/dockerfile_gen.md

 - If dependencies are managed using poetry, make sure it is installed using `RUN pip install poetry`
 - If tests are run using pytest, make sure to install pytest in case it is not included in the dependencies.
 - make sure you use that the tests run during the build process, by using `RUN` when running tests. if the final line uses `CMD` then I will be eaten alive (bad).
 DO NOT EVER USE `CMD pytest`.

+use the `submit_dockerfile` function to provide the dockerfile.